Toddbrook Reservoir: 2019 incident

 On 1 August 2019, a major incident was declared and 1,500 residents were evacuated from parts of Whaley Bridge, Furness Vale and New Mills after concrete slabs on the 1969 overflow spillway were partially dislodged by high volumes of water following several days of heavy rain.
 The Environment Agency issued a "danger to life" warning because of the possibility of the dam collapsing.
 High-volume pumps were deployed to take water from the reservoir to prevent it from overflowing and to reduce pressure on the dam.
 An RAF Chinook helicopter dropped 400 tonnes of aggregate into the damaged area and specialist contractors added concrete grouting between the bags of ballast to bind them together to support the spillway.

-On 6 August, the Canal & River Trust confirmed that the target reduction in water level of 8 m had been achieved and that the reservoir was down to 25% of its capacity, which would allow a full inspection of the damage to the structure.
+On 6 August, the Canal & River Trust announced that the aimed reduction in water level of 8 m had been achieved and that the reservoir was only a quarter full, enabling an inspection of the damage to the structure.
 Fifty residents were allowed to return to their homes on the evening of 6 August and, following a final safety inspection on 7 August, Derbyshire Constabulary declared that it was safe for the rest of the residents to return.